 Additional Coffe Storage Suggestions

 - Avoid using a glass jar to store your coffee beans.
 Even if the pot is airtight, I don’t advocate using transparent glass jars for storage because light can easily get through.
 Transparent jars might cause the beans to deteriorate and the coffee to become stale.

 - Pack in little quantities and store all of these mini packets in one mega-sized tub in your stockpile pantry’s coolest and darkest location.
 To get to the pack, don’t keep opening the tub.
 If only one packet has been opened, roast the entire batch and use it.

-If you aren’t planning on include coffee in your emergency stockpile, we strongly advise you to start gathering it now in order to maintain your morale and use it as a barter commodity.
+If you aren’t planning on including coffee in your emergency stockpile, I strongly advise you to start gathering it now in order to maintain your morale and use it as a barter commodity.